Gsunshine/Gsunshine.github.io/_pages/about.md

 Research
 ---------

 I have eclectic interests in machine learning and deep learning, especially the dynamics in deep learning and the dynamics of deep learning.
-I believe that structural decomposition, i.e., disentanglement, is a key to understanding the emergence of intelligence, while it can be elegantly formulated and achieved by the dynamics.
+I believe that structured decomposition, i.e., disentanglement, is a key to understanding the emergence of intelligence, while it can be elegantly formulated and achieved by the dynamics.

 - For the dynamics in deep learning, I study differentiable programming, nested optimization, and implicit models as the construction principle in neural networks.
   - This is the "forward" pass.
 - For the dynamics of deep learning, I try to understand the training dynamics of neural networks, especially the gradient issue when the networks are constructed by the dynamics in deep learning.
-I am fascinated by their landscape, including but not limited to the loss landscape, Jacobian's spectral radius landscape, and Hessian's condition number landscape, etc.
+I am fascinated by their landscape, including but not limited to the loss landscape, Jacobian's spectral radius landscape, and Hessian's condition number landscape, etc. A strong perception drives me to believe that many problems in model design can be attributed to training.
   - This is the "backward" pass.

-I also have strong interests in AI for sciences, especially genetics.
+I am also interested in developing principled learning methods for scientific problems through the dynamics.

 Publications
 ---------